 I first traveled to West Africa as a college undergraduate.
 Since my 1995 Fulbright Fellowship, I have traveled to Mali every year.
 I have received two Fulbright Senior Specialist grants and grants from the Ford Foundation and the UN Special Committee Against Apartheid.

 Exhibition highlights include Multiple Exposures and Global Africa Project at the Museum of Arts and Design; Women Facing AIDS at the New Museum, Have We Met?, a major installation at Colgate University.
 Permanent collections include the American Embassy in Mali, the city of Segou, Mali and the Islip Museum on Long Island, NY.

-My work in the US and internationally includes commissions, exhibitions, collaborations, residencies, teaching, community art projects, public art projects, cultural festivals and women's empowerment projects.
+My work in the US and internationally includes cultural, educational and women's empowerment projects as well as commissions, exhibitions, collaborations, residencies, community art projects, public art projects.
+I have been working in Mali for more than two decades.